subsis/capistrano-cook/README.markdown

 ````

 This will create deployment folder structure under `/var/www/myappname`, create the database, install your app as a service, and configure Nginx.

+# Default Stack

+The default stack is configured as follows:

+* MySQL 5.5 (from `ppa:nathan-renniewaldock`)
+* Nginx (from `ppa:nginx/stable`)
+* Ruby 1.9.3-p125
+* rbenv
+* Unicorn with rolling restarts (as describe in [RailsCast 373](http://railscasts.com/episodes/373-zero-downtime-deployment).
+Installed as an sysinit service.
+Defaults to 2 workers processes.
+* Monit monitors Unicorn worker processes, and gracefully restarts workers that use more than 120MB RAM, or more than 25% CPU.
+* logrotate with weekly rotation, 10 weeks compressed history.
+* nodejs (from `ppa:chris-lea/node.js`) for asset precompilation.